ucd-dare/EI-Drive/README.md

 An open-source platform provides solution for joint simulation of edge communication and cooperative perception, aimed at safe and efficient cooperative driving automation.

-- 🌞 **AV pipeline**: A full-stack pipeline encompassing environment, sensing, perception, planning, and control.
+- 🌞 **AV pipeline**: An end-to-end pipeline encompassing environment, sensing, perception, planning, and control.
 - 📸 **Cooperative perception**: Flexible cooperative perception with customizable agents, methods, tasks, and visualization.
 - 📡 **Transmission model**: Simulate the key characteristics, transmission latency and errors, in data transmission between the edge agents, interacting seamlessly with the perception module.